-You will be asked to eat three small- to moderate- sized meals and one or more snacks each day.
+You should eat three small- to moderate-sized meals and one or more snacks each day.
 Do not skip meals and snacks.
 Keep the amount and types of food (carbohydrates, fats, and proteins) the same from day to day.
 This can help you keep your blood sugar stable.

 MILK AND DAIRY